Mr00Magician/Virtual-Mouse/README.md

 <h2 id = "CUSTOMISATION"> CUSTOMISATION </h2>

-You can customise some aspects of this app based on your preferences by providing certain flags upon running the app.
+You can customise some aspects of this app based on your preferences by using the options menu that appears on the top left corner of the window upon running the app.
 Few of the things you can change are:
 - Assumed distance between your hand and your webcam (This setting will greatly influence how effective your clicks are registered).
 - Sensitivity of the cursor
 - Amount of smoothening applied to movement of cursor
-- Enable/Disbale FPS <br>
+- Enable/Disbale FPS <br> <br>

-Run the command `python Virtual_Mouse.py --help` to get help about how to use these flags and know about more customisation settings. <br> <br>

 <h2 id = "SCREENSHOTS">SCREENSHOTS</h2>